A better, sustainable future is possible – if we want it.

 All 5 systems have been designed, installed and maintained by Sveigaard, a small but highly competent company that handles both domestic and international projects.
 We are very satisfied with their work.

 All our heat pumps are air-to-water heat pumps.
 They have replaced our gas burners and not only reduced our energy costs but have also cut our maintenance costs by more than 50 %.

-For our spray paint booths, we have purchased two 200-kW heat pumps from DVI through Moldow, the supplier of the spray booths.
+For our spray paint shop we have installed two 200-kW heat pumps from DVI through Moldow, the supplier of the equipment for the paint shop.

 DVI energi (webpage in Danish)

 We use 19 120-kW heat pumps from Vølund installed by Kjellerup VVS for the heating of our buildings.